Insights

 February 2026 · Jon Sheedy

 Ninety-five percent.
-That's the failure rate for AI transformation initiatives attempting to scale beyond the pilot phase, according to research from MIT Sloan and RSM McGladrey.1 It's a staggering number.
+That's the share of enterprise generative-AI pilots that deliver no measurable impact on the bottom line, according to 2025 research from MIT's Project NANDA initiative.1 It's a staggering number.
 And almost everything you've been told about why it happens is wrong.

 The Story Everyone Tells